Cannabis Delivery Service Compliance Concerns

 - New Mexico: Medical and recreational cannabis delivery have both been approved through the state, but recreational delivery permits have yet to be issued.

-- New York: New York allows medical marijuana delivery.
-Recreational delivery will also be allowed, however licenses have not yet been issued.
+- New York: New York allows medical marijuana delivery to patients and caregivers.
+Recreational delivery will also be allowed, by delivery licensees, however licenses have not yet been issued.

 - North Carolina: Medical marijuana is illegal in North Carolina with the exception of specific Native American reservations.
 Delivery is not permitted.

-- Ohio: Ohio has legalized some forms of medical marijuana, but delivery is not available.
+- Ohio: Ohio has legalized some forms of medical marijuana, but delivery is prohibited, except that a caregiver may deliver medical marijuana to the caregiver’s registered patient.

 - Oklahoma: Medical marijuana patients can purchase cannabis, but it cannot be delivered.

-- Pennsylvania: Medical marijuana can be delivered by caregivers to patients in response to the COVID19 pandemic.
+- Pennsylvania: Medical marijuana can be delivered by caregivers to patients, but no other delivery programs currently exist.

 - South Carolina: Marijuana is illegal in South Carolina.
 CBD may be prescribed, but delivery is not permitted.